We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Early pregnancy losses are not uncommon and occur in about 50 to 75 percent of all miscarriages.
 These miscarriages are often due to abnormalities in a fertilized egg.

-The good news is that women who have had a very early pregnancy loss don’t necessarily have problems conceiving at a later time.
-Many women eventually have healthy babies.
+The truth is that women who have had a very early pregnancy loss don’t necessarily have problems conceiving at a later time.
+Many women eventually have healthy babies, although recurrent pregnancy loss is a reason for further evaluation.